 Denmark Production in the North Sea

 Off Denmark’s coast, Wintershall Dea has been producing for four decades – and is still exploring further potentials.

-Wintershall Dea has been operating successfully off the coast of Denmark for more than 50 years.
+Wintershall Dea has been operating successfully off the coast of Denmark for around 40 years.
 The southern North Sea still plays a major role in Europe’s energy supply, as repeatedly demonstrated by new projects.
 For example, the company commenced production as shareholder of Wintershall Noordzee (50% Wintershall Dea, 50% Gazprom) from Ravn, its first self-operated crude field, in 2017.
 In the immediate vicinity of this field, the two highly interesting formations Hibonite and Heulandite form the basis of for a potentially larger Greater Ravn development.
 In addition to the licences held by Wintershall Noordzee in Denmark, Wintershall Dea operates one more exploration licence and has interests in three smaller oil fields (Cecilie, Nini and Nini East), which are located in the Danish Central Graben.

 Wintershall Dea’s concessions are located off the western coast of Denmark: At the border with the Norwegian North Sea, oil is produced from the Nini and Cecilie fields and exploration is conducted in concessions 8/16 and 9/16.
 The self-operated crude field Ravn adjoins the German section of the North Sea and is connected to the transport network there.
 The other concessions – Greater Ravn, Elly/Luke and Torsk – are located in the direct vicinity.
 They are still being explored at present.